top of page

 Reflections on this shōchū

-• Picked this up at a hotel I was staying at in Akita, I always have a soft spot for oak-aged rice shochu, especially oak-aged sake-kasu shochu.
+• Picked this up at a hotel I was staying at in Akita.
+I always have a soft spot for oak-aged rice shōchū, especially oak-aged sake-kasu shōchū—the combination of sake lees depth with barrel maturity is hard to beat.

-• Not a lot of information on this bottle on the website as they produce most sake, still looks like an interesting place.
+• Not a lot of information on this bottle on the website, as they mostly produce sake.
+Still looks like an interesting place—would be nice to visit the brewery someday and see what else they have beyond the main sake lineup.

 Bottle label and Information